Photographers Gone Wild – Myanmar Photo Tour Adventure

 Position before sunrise to photograph Intha fisherman as the sun breaks over the mountain & across the water to reveal a misty scene that is both peaceful & thrilling.
 We won’t even get into the velvety light Inle blesses us with on many of these mornings, because we haven’t the superlatives!
 Return to Yangon for sunset along the Wa Dan wharf, then to hopping 19 th St. for Chinatown BBQ.

 Day 13 – Yangon – Chinatown Morning & Free Time

 After the best buffet breakfast in Yangon, grab your gear and set out for a wonderful little nunnery.
 Enjoy the young ladies in pink robes as they study and go about their duties before their last meal of the day at 11:30 am.
 Your day is then free to do as you please.
 Possibly a final image review w/KK, to go shopping at the 2000 shops of Scott Market near the hotel, or to lounge by the pool.
 Special Farewell Dinner tonight, w/ spectacular views over the city.

 Day 14 – Myanmar Departure or Mrauk U Extension

 According to your individual departure time, you’ll be driven to the airport and bid a fond farewell.
 You’ll miss this place, but fortunately you’ll have unforgettable memories that will continue to resonate for a very long time.
 Not to mention a slew of great new images to show off!
 For those who cannot bare to leave yet, the flight to Mrauk U departs about noon.

 *Please note the above itinerary is a brief sample only.
-The order of locations is subject to change, but only for the better!
-A fully detailed itinerary and 40-page information kit concerning traveling for photography in Myanmar will be sent to all registered participants approximately 100 days prior to tour start date.
+The order of locations is subject to change.
+A 30+ page final detailed schedule and information kit with all you need to know about traveling for photography in Myanmar will be sent to all participants approximately 100 days prior to tour start date.

 Day 1 – Yangon – Sittwe – Short Flight to a Different World

 Day 2 – Sittwe – Mrauk U – Journey to the Lost City